espocrm/documentation/docs/administration/ldap-authorization.md

 ## LDAP configuration

 In this guide, we will show how to configure LDAP authorization for EspoCRM.
-Let’s go.

 Go to your LDAP server and create a base DN for the EspoCRM users like:

 ```
 cn=espo-users,ou=users,dc=espo,dc=local
 ```

 We have to create a system user that will have access to the users DN (“cn=espo-users,ou=users,dc=espo,dc=local”).
 So, the full DN for this system user will be:

 ```
 cn=LDAP User,cn=espo-users,ou=users,dc=espo,dc=local
 ```

 Now, we can add LDAP user to access EspoCRM.
 E.g. Espo Tester with the username “tester” inside the “cn=espo-users,ou=users,dc=espo,dc=local” DN.
 Note: to be able to use this login format for EspoCRM, you have to specify the “Username Attribute” and “Base DN” options.

 Then, go to EspoCRM Authentication settings in the Administrator panel, select the `LDAP` method and fill in the LDAP details: